bryanluby/TodayPoster/README.md

 ## Usage

-1. Simply write some text and press the "Post To Micro.blog" button.
+1. Simply write some text and press the "Post To Micro.blog" button (There is also a Command + Enter keyboard shortcut to publish the post).
-2. The first time you try to post the app will bring up a dialog to save an app token (this will be securely stored in your keychain) that is required for posting to Micro.blog.
+2. The first time you try to post, the app will bring up a dialog to save an app token (this will be securely stored in your keychain) that is required for posting to Micro.blog.
 This app-specific token must be generated at Micro.blog > Account > Edit Apps.
+3. Press the settings button if you need to edit the app token later.
+4. There is also a setting to post to a custom Micropub URL on the settings page.